Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 </p>

-From the deep Learning models, we first tried a simple 5-layer CNN model from scratch.
+From the deep Learning models, we first tried a simple 5-layer Convolutional Nueral Network(CNN) model from scratch.
 Due to the unsatisfactory outcomes of this model, we switched to more efficient pretrained models.
-The different deep-learning architectures that we evaluated for classification are **VGG16, ResNet-50, and ResNet-101**.
+The different deep-learning architectures that we evaluated for classification are **VGG-16, ResNet-50, and ResNet-101**.

 We tried the different models for segmentation: **YOLOv8, ResUnet, and Attention U-Net**.
 YOLOv8 is a powerful and versatile object detection algorithm that can be used in various real-world scenarios to detect and classify objects with high accuracy and speed.
 On the other hand, the ResUnet is built from scratch, which enables it to learn the critical features from the given dataset more precisely.
 The third model, Attention U-Net, uses a ResNet-101 pre-trained on ImageNet dataset as its backbone.

-### Training
+### 2. Training
 **Classification:**

 The training dataset comprises 2618 color images and it is split in an 80:20 ratio for training and validation, respectively.
 For classification, we had done 5-fold cross validation.
 In **5-fold cross-validation**, the data is divided into five equal-sized subsets or folds.